clayne/SSEModdingGuide/README.md

 * Downloading a patch to resolve the conflict.

 ```
-NOTE: Overwritten mods are not always invalidated and is sometimes intended by the mod author to interact with certain mods.
+NOTE: Overwritten mods are not always invalidated and is sometimes intended by the mod author to interact with other mods.
 ```

 ### Mod Priority/Load Order

 The load order determines which mods will take precedent when loading the game.
 Mods that edit similar elements in the game will typically share the same files which will end up overwriting each other depending on the load order.
 In other words, mods that are loaded later will overwrite mods that are loaded earlier.

-The image below is an example of a load order consisting of three mods interacting with one another.
+The image below is an illustration of a load order consisting of three mods interacting with one another.

 ![alt text](https://github.com/CDimang/SSE-Images/blob/main/Load%20Order%20Image.png)

-The figure above represents the following information:
+The figure above presents the following information:

 * Skyrim will load mods based on their load order in MO2.
-* **Mod A**(Toothbrush Sword) and **Mod C**(Master Sword) are both editing the model of the Iron Sword, an in-game item from Skyrim.
+* **Mod A**(Toothbrush Sword) and **Mod C**(Master Sword) are both changing the model of the Iron Sword, an in-game item from Skyrim.
 * **Mod B** (Flame effect) also edits the Iron Sword by adding a visual effect.
 The mod does not touch the model.

 Based on the image and the information above, the load order performs the following steps:

-1. **Mod A** loads first and the Iron Sword is now a Toothbrush Sword.
+1. **Mod A** loads first and changes the Iron Sword to a Toothbrush Sword.
 2. **Mod B** loads second and adds the flame effect to the Iron Sword (which is now a Toothbrush Sword).
 It is now a Flaming Toothbrush Sword.
-3. **Mod C** loads and changes the Iron Sword into the Master Sword.
+3. **Mod C** loads and changes the Iron Sword into the Master Sword, overwriting **Mod A**.
 The Flaming Toothbrush Sword is now a Flaming Master Sword.
 4. The game loads with only the Flaming Master Sword (**Mod B** and **C**) active.

-The information and illustration above demonstrate how the interaction between multiple mods can create interesting effects, but it can also create redundancies in your modlist.
+The information above demonstrate how the interaction between multiple mods can create interesting combinations, but it can also create redundancies in your modlist.

-When installing multiple mods that interact with similar in-game elements, be sure to always read the mod's description page on Nexus to reduce the number of redundancies in your load order.
+When installing multiple mods that interact with the same in-game elements, be sure to always read the mod's description page on Nexus to figure out how it will interact with like-minded mods.
+You want to reduce the number of redundancies in your load order.
 This is especially important when ordering [plugins](https://github.com/CDimang/SSEModdingGuide/blob/main/README.md#plugin-panel) that are installed with the mods.

 ### Overwrite Folder

-The Overwrite folder stores all files that would have been placed into the game's directory.
-The folder is considered a mod and will always be considered as enabled.
+The _Overwrite_ folder stores all files that would have been placed into the game's directory. **The folder will always be considered an enabled mod**.
 You can access this folder by clicking **Overwrite** at the bottom of the modlist.

 ![alt text](https://github.com/CDimang/SSE-Images/blob/main/overwrite%20and%20folder.png)

-Files that are dumped into Overwrite are typically from mods or tools that generate an output file.
+Files that are dumped into Overwrite are typically from mods or tools that generate an output file to function.
 Some examples include:

 * Crash Logs
 * Information Dumps